Some time ago I read this book and I must to say, it’s amazing!

 A story like mine should never be told.
 For my world is as forbidden as it is fragile; without its mysteries it cannot survive.
 I certainly wasn’t born to the life of a geisha.
 Like so much in my strange life, I was carried there by the current.

-As I wrote before, this book was published in 1997 and was a best seller during 2 years.
+As I wrote before, this book was published in 1997 and was a best seller along 2 years.
 For me, at least, this is a great, sad, happy and impressive story.

 The story begin with Chiyo, a little girl who lived in Yoroido, (a village near of the sea in Japan) with his parents and her older sister.
 After a dealing of her father, Chiyo and her sister was sold to different destinations in Gion (another district in Kioto, Japan) so, she was send to an “okiya” and her sister to a brothel.
 There was where she started her life as a geisha.